prof-rossetti/internet-technologies/projects/freestyle/project.md

 ### Group Selection

+Optionally confer with some of your colleagues about forming a team.
 Each student should fill out this [Group Selection Form](https://forms.gle/qeiqW1o6XQgYjEyk9) by the designated due date.
 The form asks whether you already have a group you'd like to work with, or whether you'd like the professor to match you with a group.
 Even if you have a pre-selected team, all team members should fill out the form separately.
 The form also asks you to share any preliminary project ideas you may have.

 ### Planning and Design Document

 After your group compositions are approved or assigned by the professor, gather with your teammates to ideate a potential web-based product that can serve one or more practical business purposes.
 This can be a website or web application, or it can be a program that makes use of data from another third-party website or API.
+If you get stuck, think of an Internet-based platform or service that you use (e.g. Twitter), and see if that service provides an API, and then think of interesting ways to use the provided data.

 Create a planning document in PDF format which details the business objective(s) of your product.
 There are no hard requirements in terms of the document's length font size, or line spacing, however reasonable length including embedded images could be around seven pages.
 See the sub-sections below for additional prompts about what kind of content to include in this document.

-By the designated due date, upload your Planning and Design Document [to Canvas](https://georgetown.instructure.com/courses/104329/assignments/374352).
+By the designated due date, upload your Planning and Design Document [to Canvas](https://georgetown.instructure.com/courses/104329/assignments/374352) (one per group).

 #### Problem Statement / User Needs